 Postdoctoral position is available for up to 4 years starting in the fall of 2018 to work on ecological functions of DNA methylation in corals.
 Strong background in analysis of genome-wide genetic variation is essential, experiences in gene expression analysis and coral biology are desirable.
 Please contact Misha (firstname.lastname@example.org).

-We are looking for a part-time lab manager (10-20 hours a week) to take care of routine lab tasks (ordering, pipet calibration, waste disposal, freezer maintenance, etc) and supervise aquarium maintenance (usually done by volunteers).
-Depending on the time commitment, the lab manager would also train and supervise teams of undergraduates.
-If you want to be more involved in research, including preparation of libraries for next-generation sequencing and developing novel lab protocols for these, a full time lab manager / technician position is also a possibility.
+We are looking for a part-time lab manager (20 hours a week) to take care of routine lab tasks (ordering, pipet calibration, waste disposal, freezer maintenance, etc), prepare libraries for next-generation sequencing, and develop novel lab protocols for these preps.
+A full time lab manager / technician position is also a possibility.
 Start date is as soon as right now; we expect the lab manager to work with us for at least one year (ideally longer).
-Contact Misha (email@example.com).
+Contact Misha (email@example.com) and apply here.

 For prospective Ph.D. students